clevertech/authentication-service/README.md

   })
 ```

-There are two supported mechanisms for 2FA: via app or via SMS.
+There are two supported mechanisms for 2FA: via authenticator app (such as Google Authenticator) or via SMS.
 If you want to enable SMS you will need to configure the `TWILIO_xxx` env variables.

 You will also need to configure a `SYMMETRIC_KEY` that will be used to encrypt users's 2FA seeds.